UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-pushouts.lagda.md

                     ( make-span-diagram (right-map-cocone-span-diagram 𝒮 c) h)
                     ( d)))))
             ( pullback-property-pushout-universal-property-pushout
-              ( right-extend-span-diagram 𝒮 h)
+              ( right-concat-span-diagram 𝒮 h)
               ( horizontal-comp-cocone-span-diagram 𝒮 h c d)
               ( K)
               ( W))))
 ```

-#### Extending pushouts by equivalences on the left
+#### Concatenating pushout squares and equivalences of arrows on the left

-As a special case of the horizontal pushout pasting lemma we can extend a
+As a special case of the horizontal pushout pasting lemma we can concatenate a
-pushout 𝒮quare by equivalences on the left.
+pushout square and an equivalence of arrows on the left.

 If we have a pushout 𝒮quare on the right, equivalences S' ≃ S and A' ≃ A, and a
 map f' : S' → A' making the left square commute, then the outer rectangle is